-In writing the book we took pains to research all the potential health hazards related to foraging.
+In writing The Weed Forager’s Handbook we took some deep dives into researching the potential health hazards related to foraging.
 Here is our fully-referenced extended remix of our information on oxalic acid.
-The version in the book is shorter and gets more quickly to the relevant strategies.
+The version in the book is much shorter and gets more quickly to the relevant strategies.

 What is oxalic acid?